wp-plugins/fg-joomla-to-wordpress/readme.txt

 The **sh404sef module** includes these features:

 * keeps or redirects the URLs from the Joomla extension sh404sef

+The **JoomSEF module** includes these features:

+* keeps or redirects the URLs from the Joomla extension JoomSEF

 The **WP-PostViews module** includes these features: